 The number one mistake made by influencer marketers is waiting until their influencer campaigns are over to calculate the return on investment (ROI).
-Campaign planning involves big decisions such as setting goals and choosing KPIs that will affect how you measure ROI, so it’s important to keep it top of mind from start to finish.
+Campaign planning involves big decisions such as setting goals and choosing KPIs that will affect how you measure ROI.
+This means it’s important to keep it top of mind from start to finish.
 We’ll help you understand how to measure the overall success of campaigns as well as analyze individual influencer performance.

 Choosing the right key performance indicators (KPIs) relevant to their goals